-Over 20 people arrested for an investigation concerning allegations of Conspiracy to Defraud the network service providers Vodafone, o2, EE and 3.
+This investigation concerned allegations of a Conspiracy to Defraud the network service providers Vodafone, o2, EE and 3.
+In excess of 20 people were arrested.
 Those at the top of the chain are said to have recruited students from universities in the UK to apply for contracts in return for a fixed sum payments.
 Contracts were later cancelled by the company with the mobile phones being later sold and the customer being faced the burden of the airtime contract and mobile phone.

 This case is linked to Operation Façade.
 Charges were brought after a BBC Panorama programme in respect of systematic cheating on English Language Testing (TOEIC) at colleges where these tests were being sat by ‘pilots’ and the colleges were allegedly facilitating such cheating.
 As a result of these test results, applicants were able to fulfil certain criteria in their visa applications.
 The defendant received training by ETS as an administrator for TOEIC testing and was part of the senior management at the college.
 Case required a detailed understanding of the education system and role of testing centres with education institutions.

 Multi-handed Conspiracy to Defraud the Secretary of State for the Home Office.
 The defendants were said to have caused and permitted false financial information in support of applications for Tier 1 Immigration Visas.